mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 mechanism for referencing mixins from devices and counter sets.

 A new `Mixins` field will be added to the `ResourceSliceSpec` as an optional field of type `ResourceSliceMixins`.
+This field will be mutually exclusive with the `Devices` field, meaning that a specific instance of a `ResourceSlice` will contain either `Mixins` or `Devices`, but not both.
+This is a safe change since the `Devices` field is already optional.

-It will have three properties, one for each of the three types of mixins that will be supported:
+The `Mixins` field will have three properties, one for each of the three types of mixins that will be supported:

 1. The `CounterSet` field defines a list of named `CounterSetMixins`.